LGBTQ+ Festival 1st Scene: LORDS OF HOGTOWN, by Pat A. Brown

 Audience Award Winners:

-Best Long Form Short Film: BEYOND CONVERSION
+Best Short Form Short Film: MY FATHER

-Best Form Short Film: ROLE PLAY
+Best Long Form Short Film: THE CRY OF A SPARROW

 Watch the Audience Feedback Video for each film:

-Directed by Loren Prendiville
+Directed by Ami Vitale

 WATCH HERE – The audience feedback video of the film!